Mijoo: 2022–present: Continued television activities, solo debut

+On May 22, 2025, MBC's production team for 'What Do You Do When You Play?', announced Mijoo and Park Jin-joo's departure from the show.
+On July, 9, Mijoo opens her variety content Youtube channel '그냥 이미주' (Just Mijoo).
+On August 3, Mijoo joins tvN's reality show 'Really Good People' as part of the cast.
+On August 12, Mijoo joins Ji Seok-jin, Jeon So-min, and Lee Sang-yeob in a web entertainment show called 'Seoksam Play' released on the streaming platform Wavve.

+Other ventures

 Philanthropy

 On August 12, 2022, Mijoo donated ₩30 million to help those affected by the 2022 South Korean floods through the Hope Bridge Korea Disaster Relief Association.

 In January 2023, Mijoo became the first donor in the Okcheon County Love Hometown donation project in North Chungcheong Province, donating ₩5 million.
 On January 9, 2023, it was announced that Mijoo donated around 100,000 sanitary napkins for underprivileged female teenagers.

+On March 27, 2025, Mijoo donated ₩10 million to The Hope Bridge National Disaster Relief Association to help with the recovery efforts for fire victims in Gyeongbuk, Gyeongnam, and Ulsan.